President's Cabinet | MCC

 Dr. Cynthia Kelly

 Dr. Kelley comes to KCTCS from Motlow State Community College in Lynchburg, Tennessee where she served as vice president of Academic Affairs.
-She also served as Vice-President of Academic Affairs at Kanawha Valley Community and Technical College.
+She also served as vice president of academic affairs at Kanawha Valley Community and Technical College.
 In addition, Dr. Kelley served a variety of leadership positions at West Virginia University at Parkersburg and taught special education in the West Virginia public schools.

-• Ph.D. in Curriculum and Instruction, Ohio University in Athens, Ohio
+• Ph.D. in curriculum and instruction, Ohio University in Athens, Ohio

 • M.A. in education of gifted and talented students, West Virginia University